botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 <video src="https://EXPLOIT.net/video"></video>
 ```

+>Below is log of requests to exploit log server showing which of the above tags worked.

 ![Identify-stored-xss](images/identify-stored-xss.png)

 >Cross site Scriting saved in Blog post comment.
 This Cookie Stealer payload then send the victim session cookie to the exploit server logs.